MLanguage/mlang/README.md

 lower than the smallest representable float value might appear.
 To pass the test, we have provided the command line option `--test_error_margin=0.0000001` to let you define how much error margin you want to tolerate when running tests.

+If you want to run the `mlang` interpreter on all tests of an income tax year, run the command:

+    make YEAR=<2020 or 2022> tests

+or

+    make tests

+with default year 2022.

+If you want to run the `mlang` interpreter on a specific test of an income tax year, run the command:

+    make YEAR=<2020 or 2022> TEST_ONE=<test file> test_one

+or

+    make TEST_ONE=<test file> test_one

+with default year 2022.
+The tests files are stored in `tests/<year>/fuzzing/`.

+If you want to test the output of the interpreter on a situation you made up, edit your own `.m_test` and run it with the command:

+    make YEAR=<2020 or 2022> TEST_FILE=<path to .m_test> make test_file

+or

+    make TEST_ONE=<test file> test_one

+with default year 2022.

+If you want to test the output of the ML backend on all tests of an income tax year, run the command:

+    make YEAR=<2020 or 2022> test_dgfip_c_backend

+or

+    make TEST_ONE=<test file> test_dgfip_c_backend

+with default year 2022.

+Please read the `tests/README.md` for a walk-through of what happens in input files.

 ## Documentation